 There’s few places where opportunity for change is greater than in manufacturing.

 Modernising the manufacturing plant can involve many things – drawing on existing data to drive insight, decentralising the manufacturing office and bringing in new technology such as applications to drive smarter planning.

 With social distancing practices to adhere to, many businesses are discussing the need for wearable technology, greater automation of manufacturing processes and driving change in the way their manufacturing plant works.
 Nukon is helping clients navigate this tricky process by bringing together data, people, processes and machines to identify problem areas and get a clearer picture of their operations.

 Implementing small, isolated processes make a big difference in the workplace – and focusing on quick wins can add a lot of value.

 Read more: The 5 competencies of digitally transformed manufacturers

 Analytics will also play a greater part in driving decisions in manufacturing, particularly for those seeing supply chain interruptions or moving toward demand-based supply chains.

-According to Deloitte, data-driven decision-making will be hugely beneficial for coping with effects from the pandemic.
+According to Deloitte, data-driven decision-making will be hugely beneficial for coping with the effects of the pandemic.